pilakkat/WemosD1Mini-4N/README.md

 D0 to D3 supports AC detection circuit.
 For using ADC divider based configuration, connect three switches between the marked joints (S1,S2,S3).
 All combinations of key presses and short circuits (SCB/SCG) are detectable via different ADC values if the default specified resistors are used.
 Other combinations could be used if only one or two switches are needed.

+Note: Refer BOM available under Gerber directory to see the component details.

 ## ⚙️ Configuration for Tasmota
 Following configuration can be used for Tasmota firmware.